 3. Tailor according to your needs

 You can tailor most travel insurance policies to your needs, and most insurers offer additional extras.
-However, sometimes insurers also include cover you might not need.
+However, sometimes insurers also include an add-on you might not need.
 Removing these unwanted things from your travel insurance can save you money.
 For example, you might not need coverage for lost or stolen luggage.
 Understand what your coverage is and only opt for coverage you need.

 4. Check if you're already covered

-It’s also a good idea to make sure you need travel insurance in the first place.
+It's also a good idea to make sure you need travel insurance in the first place.
 Many credit card companies provide comprehensive travel insurance as part of their premium products.
 For example, an American Express Platinum Card comes with travel insurance.
 The British Airways Premium Plus Card also provides coverage.
 However, be careful with the terms and conditions.
-For example, American Express’s Platinum Card cancellation policy only covers you if you purchased the holiday using the credit card.
-Some other financial products, such as your home insurance, may also include travel insurance cover.
-The cover might be more basic, but it means you only need to buy the additional coverage you need.
+For example, American Express's Platinum Card cancellation policy only covers you if you purchased the holiday using the credit card.

 Travel insurance for over 50s

-You shouldn’t have trouble finding affordable travel insurance if you’re in your 50s.
-You usually won’t notice a hike in premiums until you hit 65.
-If you are in your 50s, you can look for normal travel insurance.
-You’ll have plenty of options to compare different insurers and insurance policies.
+You shouldn't have trouble finding affordable travel insurance if you're in your 50s.
+You usually won't notice a hike in premiums until you hit 65.
+If you are in your 50s, you can look for regular travel insurance.
+You'll have plenty of options to compare different insurers and insurance policies.
 According to Nimble Fins, the average cost of single trip travel insurance for over 50s is: